jeffreycunn/data-exploration-public/README.md

 # data-exploration-public
-Python scripts for exploring data
+Jupyter Notebooks and Python for exploring data.